 The 2001 offseason featured some of the top moves in free agency history.
 Priest Holmes became a three-time All-Pro with the Chiefs; Mike Vrabel caught on with the Patriots ahead of their first Super Bowl title.
 And the Raiders coaxed post-40 brilliance from Jerry Rice.
 The other big Rice move is the pick because of his longevity and role on the Buccaneers' dominant Super Bowl defense.
 The ex-Cardinal defensive end gave Warren Sapp a lethal sidekick, proving instrumental in lifting the Bucs over their playoff stumbling block.
 An All-Pro with 15.5 sacks in 2002, Rice reeled off 67.5 sacks in his first five Bucs seasons.

 Part of a late-1990s Chiefs receiver stable that included Andre Rison and Derrick Alexander, Horn moved from a supporting role in Kansas City to a top gig in New Orleans.
-His Saints signing preceded four Pro Bowls, with New Orleans' pre-Michael Thomas record books flooded with Horn seasons.
+His Saints signing preceded four Pro Bowls, with New Orleans' pre-Michael Thomas record books flooded with Horn seasons at the top.
 Horn helped the Saints to their first playoff win in 2000 and was Aaron Brooks' go-to receiver.
-(Yes, the cellphone celebration occurred in this span as well.)
+(Yes, the cellphone celebration occurred during this span as well.)
 The Saints gave Horn multiple extensions before cutting him after Drew Brees' first season.

 Kevin Greene and Greg Lloyd receive most of the credit for the Steelers' "Blitzburgh" defenses, but Brown also broke through during that run.
 After his 13-sack 1996 season, Brown signed a top-market deal with the Seahawks.
 Seattle used the outside linebacker in a hybrid role, and Brown delivered in multiple capacities.
 Despite not operating as a pure pass rusher, Brown compiled 48 sacks in his eight Seattle seasons.
 He remained productive well into his 30s, making two Pro Bowls and becoming a key part of Mike Holmgren's playoff nuclei after the Super Bowl-winning coach's 1999 arrival.

 Although NFL media struggled to pronounce the long-tenured WR2's name, he was a mainstay on two Florida offenses.
 The first such stretch came in Jacksonville, with the then-second-year franchise adding McCardell ahead of his fifth season.
-He spent the next six years with the Jaguars, working as Jimmy Smith's overqualified wingman.
-The first four Smith-McCardell seasons ended in the playoffs, with two of those seasons running through the AFC championship game.
-McCardell logged four 1,100-yard seasons and three Pro Bowls in Jacksonville, helping the franchise to its peak.
+The ex-Browns wideout spent the next six years with the Jaguars, working as Jimmy Smith's overqualified wingman.
+The first four Smith-McCardell seasons ended in the playoffs, with two of those campaigns reaching the AFC championship game.
+McCardell posted four 1,100-yard seasons and three Pro Bowls in Jacksonville, helping the franchise to its peak.

 Sanders is the greatest chess piece in free agency history.
 Although he played only one season with the 49ers and said season began late after the Cincinnati Reds outfielder signed his football deal in mid-September, it altered the NFL's timeline.
 It took merely $1.1 million to land the two-sport athlete; that one-year payment made a big difference in the 49ers preventing a Cowboys three-peat.
 The all-world cornerback blazed to Defensive Player of the Year honors at age 27, leading the NFL with 303 INT return yards and three pick-sixes.
 Dallas poached the brash corner in September 1995 and won Super Bowl XXX.